tyseer2335/forecast-ai/deliverables/D1/planning.md

  * What is the expected frequency?
 What methods/channels will be used?
  * If you have a partner project, what is your process for communicating with your partner?

+ We will be communicating through Discord on our Discord server.
+We have a dedicated channel with our partners for quick questions.
+For meetings, we will be using Discord.
+We have an hour team meeting at 4PM Saturday on a weekly basis with Discord.
+For partner meetings, we’re meeting every Friday at 4PM with Discord.

 **Collaboration: (Share your responses to Q8 & Q9 from A1)**
  * How are people held accountable for attending meetings, completing action items?
 Is there a moderator or process?